ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

 Of course, you may need to modify your firewall configuration to allow incoming connections for Webhook! **If your firewall is disabled and/or not configured, there will be a deduction of up to 10% of the total points on this lab**

 {{% notice tip %}}
-_Since the Webhook process runs as the `root` user on **FRONTEND**, you'll need to make sure a set of SSH keys exist in the `root` user's home folder `/root/.ssh/` and add the public key from that directory to your [GitLab account](https://gitlab.cs.ksu.edu/profile/keys).
-You should then use the root account (use `sudo su -` to log in as root) to run `git pull` from the appropriate directory on **FRONTEND** at least once so you can accept the SSH fingerprint for the GitLab server.
+_Since the Webhook process runs as the `root` user on **BACKEND**, you'll need to make sure a set of SSH keys exist in the `root` user's home folder `/root/.ssh/` and add the public key from that directory to your [GitLab account](https://gitlab.cs.ksu.edu/profile/keys).
+You should then use the root account (use `sudo su -` to log in as root) to run `git pull` from the appropriate directory on **BACKEND** at least once so you can accept the SSH fingerprint for the GitLab server.
 This helps ensure that `root` can properly run the script. --Russ_
 {{% /notice %}}

 #### Resources